Sudip123Chakraborty/auv_summer_2019/README.md

 # auv_summer_2019

 [geeks_for_geeks](https://www.geeksforgeeks.org/)
-_My name is sudip chakraborty_ I am an IITIAN
+_My name is sudip chakraborty_
+I studied in IIT KHARAGPUR
 ___
 **Hey what** are you writting
 *item 1